 After the success of Disneyland, Walt Disney turned his sights on central Florida for his next amusement-park venture: Walt Disney World®.
 This time, the company made sure to set the sprawling park in an area that was large and secluded so that the fantasy world had plenty of room to grow.
 In the years since, the area in and around Orlando has proven itself capable of supporting a bumper crop of family-friendly offerings.
 Grande Villas Resort is within easy driving distance of all of them and fits right in with its pink, blue, and yellow façade and playground.

-Like luxurious homes away from homes, the resort’s villas come with fully stocked kitchens, master bedrooms, and whirlpool-jet tubs.
+Like luxurious homes away from homes, the resort’s villas come with fully stocked kitchens, master bedrooms, whirlpool-jet tubs and a safe place for wheelchairs and mobility scooters if needed so you can take it with you wherever.
 Feel free to use the foldout sleeper sofas in the living room to accommodate additional family members or members of the Swedish national cricket team.
 Two-bedroom units measure more than 1,300 square feet and boast an extra set of twin beds and an additional bathroom.
 A private screened patio or balcony extends from each villa, offering views of the resort’s two pools or palm-studded gardens.

 Orlando, Florida: World-Famous Theme Parks and Cultural Surprises